awslabs/aws-lambda-rust-runtime/README.md

 Alternatively, you can build a Rust-based Lambda function declaratively using the [Serverless framework Rust plugin](https://github.com/softprops/serverless-rust).

-A number of getting started Serverless application templates exist to get you up and running quickly
+A number of getting started Serverless application templates exist to get you up and running quickly:

 - a minimal [echo function](https://github.com/softprops/serverless-aws-rust) to demonstrate what the smallest Rust function setup looks like
 - a minimal [http function](https://github.com/softprops/serverless-aws-rust-http) to demonstrate how to interface with API Gateway using Rust's native [http](https://crates.io/crates/http) crate (note this will be a git dependency until 0.2 is published)